 On each page, verse by verse and canto by canto, Mr. Pinsky provides the original version to the left side, and his English translation to the right.

-If you speak a second language, you’ll understand how challenging (and sometimes impossible) it is to convey the full meaning of any word perfectly.
+If you speak more than one language, you’ll understand how challenging (and sometimes impossible) it is to convey the full meaning of any word perfectly.
 Mr. Pinsky’s book faithfully preserves the meaning, while also conveying the original rhythm of Dante’s writing—a task no other translator has successfully done.

-But unlike Shakespeare (who weaves tongue-in-cheek humor that stands the test of time), Dante’s work is a dark description of unspeakable punishments sinners can expect in his imagined nine levels of eternal damnation.
+But unlike Shakespeare, who weaves tongue-in-cheek humor that stands the test of time, Dante’s work is a dark description of unspeakable horror.
+He describes an underworld in which sinners are punished, using an imagined nine levels of eternal damnation.